pyOpenSci/python-package-guide/tutorials/get-to-know-hatch.md

 2. You need Hatch installed.

 :::{important}
-If you don't already have Python installed, Hatch will do it for you when you install Hatch.
+If you don't already have Python installed on your computer, Hatch will do it for you when you install Hatch.

-Hatch uses [UV](https://astral.sh/blog/uv) to install Python.
-UV is a super fast Python package installer and resolver written in Rust.
 :::

 ## Install Hatch

-To begin, follow the operating-specific instructions below to install Hatch.
+To begin, follow the operating-system-specific instructions below to install Hatch.

 ::::{tab-set}